 The shift towards more eco-friendly options

 While traditional clay pigeons served the sport well for many years, their environmental impact began to come under scrutiny.
-Broken pieces of targets left on shooting ranges were slow to degrade and could contribute to land pollution.
+Broken pieces of targets left on shooting ranges were piling up and was contributing to soil, wildlife, groundwater and surface water pollution.
 Additionally, the pitch used in many targets is derived from petroleum, raising both environmental and sustainability concerns.

 Recognizing these challenges, manufacturers started to explore more eco-friendly materials.
 Today, there are biodegradable clay pigeons made from natural substances such as limestone or even plant-based binders.
 These are designed to break down more quickly and leave less of an environmental footprint.